wiwik-instiki/EndekGAN-T2I/README.md

 # Ethical and Cultural Use

-Use of the dataset, metadata, and generated outputs should consider:
+Use of the metadata, code, generated outputs, and any authorized access to the original Endek images should consider:

 - image ownership and permissions;
-- copyright;
-- dataset provenance;
+- copyright and provenance;
-- cultural appropriateness;
-- potentially sacred or culturally sensitive motifs; and
+- culturally sensitive or sacred motif meanings;
+- cultural appropriateness; and
 - domain-expert validation before any generated output is described as an authentic or weaving-ready Endek design.

 ---

-## Research status
+## Research Status

 **EndekGAN-T2I is a research baseline for controlled conditioning analysis in limited-data Balinese Endek generation.
-It is not an autonomous cultural-design system and is not presented as a production-ready textile generator.**
+It is not presented as an autonomous cultural-design system or a production-ready textile generator.**